What is the Broad Institute of MIT and Harvard?

 I have to be away during some period of the summer.
 Can I still participate?

 BSSP is a 6-week research program.
 Students are required to attend all program activities daily from 9:00am-5:00pm.
-Students will also attend occasional evening activities, such as public lectures or optional social gatherings.
+Students can also attend optional evening activities, such as public lectures or social gatherings.
 Additional evening work, such as background reading or preparing for presentations of your work, is also expected.
 Students should discuss any scheduling conflicts with our staff prior to submitting an application.

-I do not live in the Boston area.
+I do not live in Massachusetts.
 Can I still participate if I find my own housing accomodations?

-No, only students who attend a high school in the greater Boston area and are able to commute to the Broad daily are eligible to apply.
+No, only students who attend a high school in MA and are able to commute to the Broad daily are eligible to apply.